robertorcosta/azure-docs.pt-br/articles/hdinsight/hbase/hbase-troubleshoot-start-fails.md

 ### <a name="issue"></a>Problema

 Você pode ver uma mensagem que indica que a `hbase: meta` tabela não está online.
-A `hbck` execução pode informar `hbase: meta table replicaId 0 is not found on any region.` que nos logs do HMaster, você pode ver a mensagem `No server address listed in hbase: meta for region hbase: backup <region name>`:.
+A execução `hbck` pode informar que `hbase: meta table replicaId 0 is not found on any region.` nos logs do HMaster, você pode ver a mensagem: `No server address listed in hbase: meta for region hbase: backup <region name>` .

 ### <a name="cause"></a>Causa